inkstitch/inkstitch/collections/_fonts/en/grand_hotel_marif.md

 ![Dimensions Grand Hotel](/assets/images/fonts/Sizing/grandhotelsizing.jpg)

 Don't try to scale it further down.
+{% include upcoming_release.html %}

-Grand Hotell small  is a variation of this font with different embroidery settings.
+Grand Hotel small  is a variation of this font with different embroidery settings.
 Pull compensation, density and underlays are different to allow to scale down between 55% (18mm, 2/3 inch) and 25% (9mm ,1/3 inch).

 That's why in the lettering dialog window, if using Grand Hotel small, you will have to pick up a scale between 25 and 55%.

-Contrarly to Grand Hotel Marif, Grand Hotel small font **MUST** be embroidered with thread and needle smaller than usual.
+Contrarily to Grand Hotel Marif, Grand Hotel small font **MUST** be embroidered with thread and needle smaller than usual.
 A USA 8 (EUR 60) size needle, and 60WT thread **MUST** be used.

 ## In real life